FairwindsOps/rbac-manager/docs/aws.md

     - system:masters
 ```

 Although this works, it's rather inelegant and doesn't allow you to modify the access this group has with RBAC without also affecting the system:masters group.
-A better alternative would be to map this to a new Kubernetes group that you can attach specific RBAC bindings to:
+A better alternative would be to use aws-iam-authenticator to map this to a new Kubernetes group that you can attach specific RBAC bindings to:

 ```yaml
 mapRoles: